jahrik/edward/README.md

 * lim = the amount of submissions to grab from a chosen subreddit
 * slp = is set to keep from reaching reddit server rate limits

+*training*
 * training list starts as an empty list []

-* for every submission
-* collect comment chains
+* for every submission collect comment chains

-* for every comment in comment chains
+* for every comment in comment chains collect all replies
 * if the comment is not '[deleted]'
-* collect reply chain
-* append training list

-* for every reply in reply chain
 * if reply is not '[removed]'
 * if reply is < 80 characters
 * append training list
 * Train the bot

 #### `twitter_training()`